Hemorrhagic Cystitis (Bleeding from the Bladder)

 What is hemorrhagic cystitis?

-Hemorrhagic cystitis is when the lining of the bladder becomes inflamed and starts bleeding.
-This causes blood in the urine and pain with urination.
-Depending on the cause, blood in the urine should be treated right away.
+Hemorrhagic cystitis is when the lining of your bladder becomes inflamed (irritated/swollen) and starts bleeding.
+This causes blood in your urine (pee) and pain with urination.
+Blood in the urine should be treated right away.

 What causes hemorrhagic cystitis?

-- Some chemotherapy medications (such as cyclophosphamide or ifosfamide) that cause damage to the bladder.
+- Some chemotherapy medications (such as cyclophosphamide or ifosfamide) that may damage your bladder.

 - DIC, a clotting disorder that leads to bleeding.

-- It can also be a late effect (occurring years after therapy) of pelvic radiation.
+- Having had pelvic radiation in the past.
+It can be a late effect (happening years after treatment).

 What are the symptoms of hemorrhagic cystitis?